douga19/introduction-linux/docs/contents/tp1.md

         $ man 1 printf
         $ man 3 printf

+6. Dans la page de manuel de mv, observer les deux premières lignes de la partie « SYNOP- SIS ».
+Que signifient les crochets ? les points de suspension ?
+Si besoin, se reporter au manuel de man.
+In the manual pages of `mv`, observe the first two lines of the `SYNOPSIS` part.
+Can you guess what do the brackets mean ? the three dots ?
+If necessary, refer to the `man` manual.

 ### Exercise 7 : Wildcards

+!!! tip "Wildcards"

-Wildcards are characters that are used to represent one or more other characters.
+    **Wildcards** are characters that are used to represent one or more other characters.
 They are used to specify patterns in commands.

     Wildcards are expanded by the shell before the command is executed.
 The shell replaces the wildcard with the list of files that match the pattern.
 This is called *pathname expansion*.

     There are several types of wildcards, but we will only use the most common ones: `*`, `?` and `[ ]`.

-* `*` represents all the characters
-* `?` represents any single character
-* `[ ]` represents a range of characters

-!!! info "Wildcards"

     * `*` can represent a possibily empty string of characters, except if it is the first character of the string and the string starts with a dot (`.`) ;

     * `[ ]` represents a single character that is in the range of characters specified between the brackets.
 You can use intervals, like in `[a-z]` which represents a single lowercase letter or in `[0-5]` which represents a single digit between `0` and `5`.
 You can invert the search by starting the interval with `^`: for instance `[^0-9]` represents a single character that is anything but a digit.